LeelaChessZero/lczero.org/content/dev/wiki/Running-lc0-on-Android-with-a-chess-GUI.md

 ## Get lc0 for Android

-Android builds aren't official yet, but there are already some you can try out.

 ### Supported Devices

 There are currently two architectures supported: *armv7-a* and *aarch64*.
 In general older devices are 32-bit in which case you must download the *armv7-a* builds.
 The more recent devices are 64-bit so if you have one you should get the *aarch64* builds that are much *faster*.
 If you are not sure which architecture to choose, use [this app](https://play.google.com/store/apps/details?id=com.inkwired.droidinfo) to lookup the architecture of your Android device.